Boost your eligibility for Centrelink benefits

 01 September 2020

-By simply tweaking your super you may become entitled to some hefty Centrelink benefits that will help to stretch your disposable income a bit further, this becomes even more beneficial when investment markets are heading south and your income payments reduce accordingly
+By simply tweaking your super you may become entitled to some hefty Centrelink benefits that will help to stretch your disposable income a bit further, this becomes even more beneficial when investment markets are heading south and your income account balance is impacted.

 Centrelink plus super

 One option, that can save a considerable amount of household expenditure every year, is your eligibility to access the Government Age Pension.
 Even if you only get $1 of age pension, you will be entitled to a pensioner concession card and all the benefits and discounts that come with it, such as concessional rates for prescription medicines listed on the Pharmaceutical Benefits Scheme.
 And, if you're already getting the Government Age Pension, it's timely to make sure you are getting as much as you're entitled to receive.

 The eligibility age for the Government Age Pension is currently 66 years and six months.¹ However, from 1 July 2023 the age will increase to 67.

 The maximum fortnightly age pension including supplements, is $987.60 for a single retiree and $1488.80 for a couple.
 These amounts are regularly revised in line with the consumer price index2 and an income and assets test will be used to work out how much you actually receive.